microsoft/live-share/docs/collab-vs.md

 ![Animation of concurrent debugging](media/co-debug.gif)

-## Deattaching and attaching or reattaching to a co-debugging session
+## Detaching and attaching or reattaching to a co-debugging session

 Since participants may wish to stop debugging temporarily, they can simply click the "stop" icon in the debug toolbar to detatch the debugger without affecting the owner or other participants.